pathfinder-for-autonomous-navigation/Documentation/source/flight_software/index.rst

 Flight Software Documentation
 =======================================================

+The code for flight software is available `here<https://github.com/pathfinder-for-autonomous-navigation/FlightSoftware>`_.

 I recommend reading :doc:`components` as an absolute first, then there are two paths you can take through this documentation: